oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

     transport of the Issuer-signed JSON data structure and disclosure data

 2. SD-JWT+KB is a composite structure enabling cryptographic key binding when presented to the Verifier.
 It comprises the following:
-  - A facility for associating an SD-JWT with a key pair
+  - A mechanism for associating an SD-JWT with a key pair
   - A format for a Key Binding JWT (KB-JWT) that allows proof of possession of the private key of the associated key pair
   - A format extending the SD-JWT format for the combined transport of the SD-JWT